Kim Carnes: Early solo career and first studio album

 Kim Carnes signed her first publishing deal with producer Jimmy Bowen.
 During this period, she shared demo-recording time with Bowen's other writers, including Don Henley, Glenn Frey, and JD Souther.
 Carnes also sang "Nobody Knows", written by Mike Settle, which was featured prominently in the 1971 film Vanishing Point.
-The film also featured Carnes' first cut as a songwriter, "Sing Out for Jesus", which was recorded by Willie Mae "Big Mama" Thornton.
+The film also featured Carnes's first cut as a songwriter, "Sing Out for Jesus", which was recorded by Willie Mae "Big Mama" Thornton.
 After signing with Amos Records, her first solo album Rest on Me was released in 1971.
 It was produced by Jimmy Bowen.

 In the early 1970s, Carnes and husband Dave Ellingson co-wrote several songs with David Cassidy, who was then at the peak of his career as an international idol.
 Carnes and Ellingson toured the world with Cassidy as an opening act.
 Cassidy's albums Rock Me Baby, Dreams are Nuthin' More than Wishes, and Cassidy Live! include several songs penned by Carnes along with Ellingson and Cassidy.
 Carnes also provided backing vocals for these albums.